comntr/docs/README.md

 - The `watcher` process keeps an eye on all the other processes and restarts them if needed.
 This especially applies to the IPFS daemon that tends to leak memory.
+- `sync` is the process that connects to other `servers` and pulls comments from them.
+It uses the DHT to discover other `servers` and uses IPFS to get comments.

 1. The `client` sends a `GET` request to fetch comments for a URL.
 2. The `http server` forwards the `GET` to the `HTTP GET` handler.